khoaphungnguyen/distributed-logger/README.md

 ### Running the Application

-1. Clone this repository
+1. Clone this repository.
-2. Navigate to the project directory
+2. Navigate to the project directory.
-3. Run `docker-compose up --build` to
+3. Run `docker-compose up --build` to build and start all services.
+4. When finished, press `Ctrl+C` to stop the services.
-4. Run `docker-compose up --build`  to clean up re
+5. (Optional) Run `docker-compose down` to clean up containers, networks, and volumes.

 ## Project Structure